sooriyaarachchi/pybites.github.io-src/content/codechallenge27.md

 * Do some data analysis, for example: build word clouds, [example](http://www.randalolson.com/2013/03/01/fun-with-the-python-reddit-api-wrapper-and-word-clouds/).

-* You could even do a bit of sentiment analysis of a comment thread using something like [textblob](https://pybit.es/codechallenge07_review.html) or [Natural Language Toolkit](http://www.nltk.org).
+* You could even do a bit of sentiment analysis of a comment thread using something like [textblob](https://pybit.es/codechallenge07_review.html) or the [Natural Language Toolkit](http://www.nltk.org).

 But these are just examples.
 Feel free to build anything.
 The goal is to sharpen your coding skills.
 If you scratch your own itch even better (last week's [Pomodori Tracker](https://pybit.es/codechallenge26_review.html) for example is something we use on a daily basis now).